Leaderboard

 3 points

-Perhaps we should step back for a minute.
+9. Perhaps we should step back for a minute.
 Originally, I posted this review so folks could enjoy and consider what was said about one of the new Klipsch offerings.
 Then what happened ....... folks have taken this thread as an opportunity to bicker and argue.
 Is this what the internet has done to us .... simply given us another mechanism where we can argue and be negative toward on another?
 What are you guys truly interested in?
-It's rhetorical question so please don't bother to respond. -Tom3 points
+It's rhetorical question so please don't bother to respond. -Tom

-Someone on here suggested a while back that we have a thread to remember forum members who have passed on.
+11. Someone on here suggested a while back that we have a thread to remember forum members who have passed on.
 I think it would be a good idea to share our memories and appreciation for their contributions to the forum.
-I'll start with who I can remember: @BEC @Sancho Panza @Boxx @twistedcrankcammer @djk @Mallette @kirby @joshnich @Daddy Dee @T2K Feel free to add any and post their forum name and real name if you know it.2 points
+I'll start with who I can remember: @BEC @Sancho Panza @Boxx @twistedcrankcammer @djk @Mallette @kirby @joshnich @Daddy Dee @T2K Feel free to add any and post their forum name and real name if you know it.

 2 points